component_keyring_encrypted_file is an

 To use a global configuration file only, the file contents look like this:

-library file is installed.This path must not point to or include the MySQL data directory.
+component_keyring_encrypted_filelibrary file is installed.This path must not point to or include the MySQL data directory.
+The path must be readable and writable by the system MySQL user (Windows:

 Keyring operations are transactional: